Project Management Tools | Get the Schedule Right!

 There is a fear that planning for problems, especially a slip in schedule, communicates to folks that it is OK to be late or to have problems.
 It is not the plan that influences folks.
 It is the past history of such plans.
 At the same company I mention above, we always missed our ship date by at least three months.
 So the development teams knew they had more time than indicated, because they knew the schedules were unrealistic.
 They knew that the corporate culture required them to say yes they can hit the schedule but they also knew it was normal to miss it.
 At this same company when we finally gave the teams a realistic schedule, one that unsurprisingly was three months longer than we normally planned, we delivered the product on time for the first time in the memory of our largest European customer.
 Common wisdom would have suggested that by allowing three more months the team would have taken those three months and then added a few more on top of them.
 It didn’t happen that way.
 In fact, in over 30 years of managing projects in both government and industry, it never happened that way.
 The trick to on time delivery is to know how to set a good overall schedule.

-Getting The Schedule Right Is The Best Thing You Can Do For Your Project.
+Getting The Schedule Right Is The Best Thing We Can Do For Our Project.

 Padding The Schedule Is Not The Same As Getting The Schedule Right.